MicroEJ/Example-Standalone-Java-C-Interface/CallingCFromJava/README.md

 * Building a Java Platform
 * Building the Java client code
+* Running the application on simulator
-* Building & Running the C target executable
+* Running the application on target

 ## Requirements
 * JRE 7 (or later) x86.